miguelgonrod/ProyectoIntroAI/README.md

 ```

 Still in progress....

+## Authors
+More details about the authors in the [AUTHORS.md](https://github.com/miguelgonrod/ProyectoIntroAI/blob/main/AUTHORS.md) file.

 ## Licence
 ProyectoIntroAI is available under the BSD-3-Clause license.
 See the LICENSE file for more details.